Varun Innovates

 The selected tab keeps the page compact.
 Category filters keep the wider public demo trail available.

-AI-assisted VR education environment and one of the clearest bridges between your XR history and current AI direction.
+AI-assisted VR education environment that connects earlier XR work with the current AI direction.

 Interactive chemistry learning in AR.